-We are a peer run and all volunteer non-profit organization.
-We operate along with the help from our long-standing medical advisor Dr. Alvin Michaels, M.D.
+Welcome to the Depression and Bipolar Support Alliance Metro Detroit.
+We are a peer-run and all volunteer non-profit organization.
 Our meetings offer individuals challenged with depressive disorders an open and sympathetic atmosphere to talk with one another.
 Family and friends are also welcome.

 Remember, "What is said here, stays here."
 Exceptions to confidentiality will occur when and if someone's safety is in question.